Csumber/shop-reviews-backend/README.md

 yarn start
 ```

-will start the Vendure server and [worker](https://www.vendure.io/docs/developer-guide/vendure-worker/) processes from
-the `src` directory.
+will start the Vendure server and [worker](https://www.vendure.io/docs/developer-guide/vendure-worker/) processes from the `src` directory.
 Note - the first time you run this the custom UI extensions of the reviews plugin will be compiled which may take a few minutes.
-Subsequent runs will be much faster (providing the UI extensions of the reviews plugin do not change).
+Subsequent runs will be significantly faster (providing the UI extensions of the reviews plugin do not change).

 ## Build